World Harvest Church: Breakthrough

 Breakthrough is the television ministry of World Harvest Church.
 It airs twice a day, six days a week, and is available in 97 percent of the United States and in most other nations.
 The show features Parsley's sermons as well as interviews with guests, often in front of a studio audience.
 The programs are produced from a studio on the church's Columbus campus that was formally dedicated in August 2008.
-Its facilities rival those of local network affiliates in the city.

 Breakthrough is carried on 1,400 stations and cable affiliates, including Daystar Television Network and Trinity Broadcasting Network.
 The broadcast is also available internationally on the HotBird6 and Thaicom 3 satellites.

 Valor Christian College

-This is a Bible school and general studies college associated with the World Harvest Church located in Columbus, Ohio, on property originally built by World Harvest Church.
+Valor Christian College is a Bible school and general studies college associated with the World Harvest Church located in Columbus, Ohio, on property originally built by World Harvest Church.
 This college is accredited with the Association for Biblical Higher Education and authorized by the Ohio State Board of Career Colleges and Schools to offer Associate of Applied Science degrees and diplomas in Bible and ministry-related studies.

 Controversies

 A group of churches and synagogues from Columbus requested that the IRS perform an inquiry about the church's political activities.
 The group accused the church of illegally campaigning on the behalf of former Ohio Gubernatorial candidate Ken Blackwell.
 The IRS does not comment publicly on potential or ongoing investigations, therefore it is not known if anything came of the request.

 A family noticed injuries on their 2-year-old son after attending the on site daycare at the church in January 2006.
 They believed he was struck with a ruler while under the care of a teacher in the employ of the church.
 When the parents brought the injuries to the attention of the church, they were banned from the property and threatened with criminal trespassing charges if they ever returned.

 The Church and the teacher were found liable in a lawsuit brought by the parents of the 2 year old child for causing injury while spanking the child.
 The jury awarded the family US$5 million in punitive damages, and US$999,100 in compensatory damages, reduced at appeal: "On May 23, 2008, the trial court entered a final judgment of $2,871,431.87 in favor of plaintiffs.
 WHC is solely liable for $2,789,066.87 of the judgment; Vaughan is primarily liable, and WHC secondarily liable, for the remaining $82,365 in compensatory damages entered against Vaughan."

 The Church then sued their insurer, Grange Mutual Casualty Co.
 In May 2016 the Ohio Supreme Court ruled that their insurance policy did not cover the damages as the policy contained an abuse and molestation exclusion.

+In 2016 Joni Parsley, the wife of Rod Parsley, was charged with voter fraud for illegally signing mail-in ballots between 2009 and 2014.
+Parsley was initially sentenced to 10 days in jail, which was later reduced to a $250 fine and one year of probation.